NeuralEnsemble/python-neo/doc/source/io.rst

     - each IO class can read or write directly one or several Neo objects (for example :class:`Segment`, :class:`Block`, ...): see the :attr:`readable_objects` and :attr:`writable_objects` attributes of the IO class.
     - each IO class supports part of the :mod:`neo.core` hierachy, though not necessarily all of it (see :attr:`supported_objects`).
     - each IO class has a :meth:`read()` method that returns a :class:`Block` even if there is only one :class:`Segment` and one :class:`AnalogSignal` inside.
-    - each IO is able to do a *lazy* load: all metadata (e.g. :attr:`sampling_rate`) are read, but not the actual numerical data.
+    - each IO is able to do a *lazy* load: all metadata (e.g. :attr:`sampling_rate`) are read, but not the actual numerical data. lazy_shape attribute is added to provide information on real size.
     - each IO is able to do a *cascade* load: if ``True`` (default) all child objects are loaded, otherwise only the top level object is loaded.
     - each IO is able to save and load all required attributes (metadata) of the objects it supports.
     - each IO can freely add user-defined or manufacturer-defined metadata to the :attr:`annotations` attribute of an object.